 I am looking for the edge of what you can hear.
 I can just about hear it but I can’t quite.
 That’s the thing I want.
 How do you get there?
 It’s a travel because it’s way on the horizon.
 And sometimes you find it to make something that has magic. – Paul Simon on the Late Show with Stephen Colbert

-I studied composition for a while with Joel Suben.
-He was the first to inculcate a sympathy for the bridge-burning.
-After the first great war and the next great war it was widely felt the old order had changed and in response music must make a clean break from the old ways.
+In 80s I studied composition briefly with Joel Suben.
+He introduced me to 20th C. bridge burning.
+After the first great war and the next great war it was widely felt that the old order had died and in response music must make a clean break from the old ways.
 Schoenberg was at the heart of bridge burning after WWI, Boulez continued after WWII; with Leibowitz, Boulez issued a Diktat – everything has be 12-tones with equal weight.
+It’s ironic that Boulez rejected Schoenberg becasue he didn’t burn enough bridges.
+Boulez didn’t like Schoenberg’s Romantic habits.
+Boulez put Webern on a pedestal.

 The diktat set modernist mission creep into motion.
 Not all composers have it in them to compose like that.
 The vehemence of the diktat forced composers to work against their better natures.
 “Equal weight” – Schoenberg & Babbitt did not sign on.
 Don’t they weight and unweight, float and land?
 Such weighting and landing are the traditional doings that annoyed Boulez in the work of Schoenberg.
 Boulez wanted to burn the bridge still further, while Schoneberg, after his free atonal work, was ready to move on and saw a way to create something more orderly, his new classical style.
 Babbitt called himself a Schoenbergian, and Babbitt does traditional things in his own bizarre way.
-It’s to Babbitt’s credit that he acknowledges his debt to Schoenberg’s combinatoriality, but he did everything in his own very idiosyncratic way.
+Babbitt’s Schoenbergism is in his phraseology, in Schenkerian doings, extended and radically transformed.

 Bridge burning created a hard line at 1918, and the Rockwell Coup softened that line, with the help of composers like David Del Tredici, whose music sometimes dares to bring back pre-1918 functional harmony.